realtushartyagi/ChatNova/README.md

 Contact
 -------
 If you’d like help integrating ChatNova into your project or want to submit ideas, open an issue or PR.
 Maintained by realtushartyagi.
 Enjoy building!
+Built by realtushartyagi — feel free to open issues, feature requests, or PRs.
+Thank you for checking out ChatNova!